MrNjT/mrnjt.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Clock Network Synthesis and Optimization, University of Central Florida, 2021
+* Ph.D in Computer Engineering, University of Central Florida, 2021
 * M.S. in Electrical Engineering, University of Central Florida, 2017
-* B.S. in Electrical Engineering, University of Gaziantep, 2013
+* B.S. in Electrical and Electronics Engineering, University of Gaziantep, 2013

 Work experience
 ======